Decoding the Meaning Behind “The Color Violet” – A Closer Look at Tory Lanez’s Lyrics

 Hey there, it’s Nalani.
 Just been jamming to Tory Lanez’s song, The Color Violet, you know?
 Music can be a real mood shifter, right?

-See also Decoding the Meaning Behind "Can't Help Falling in Love" - A Closer Look at 's Lyrics
+See also Decoding the Meaning Behind "Them Changes" - A Closer Look at Thundercat's Lyrics

 I remember one day, I was feeling kinda under the weather.
 Everything felt dull, and the gray skies weren’t helping either.
 So I thought, why not play some Tory Lanez and see if it can turn my day around?